-3.2 Second method, Research Narrative and training
+3.2 Second method, research narrative and training

 Reviewing the first method, it was possible to identify that there is room for improvement at the melon detection stage, an object detector based on deep neural network could perform better.
 In addition, several models for improving the ellipse-fitting problem were suggested, such as the Chan–Vese model for active contours can be more efficient in term of time processing and ellipse-fitting.
-These suggestions constituted as guideline for the development of the second method.
+These suggestions constituted as guidelines for the development of the second method.
 Since acquired images were too big a pre-processing activity was necessary.
 Hence, the system splits each image to grid of ten by ten sub-images.
 After each sub-image is separately processed, the algorithm recomposes the original image by using the initial coordinates of each sub image in the original image.
 This results with a complete image with all the detected melons anchor boxes coordinates.
 To avoid duplicate identification of melons which were located at the overlapping areas between two images a non-maximum-suppression (NMS) algorithm was applied.
-The fact that our images contain unbalance ratio between the background and the melons, also, the size of the melon is small, most of the current state of the art deep convolution neural network (DCNN) challenged to detect object in such constrains.
-RetinaNet DCNN was applied to overcome those limitation and provide the required accuracy.
-The network was modified and then finetuned using the transfer learning method.
+Current state of the art deep convolution neural network (DCNN) are challenged to detect objects in the constraints we had - the images contain unbalanced ratio between the background and the melons, and the size of the melons is small.
+RetinaNet DCNN was applied to overcome these limitations and provide the required accuracy.
+The network was modified and then fine-tuned using the transfer learning method.
 4220 labeled melons taken from 4 different images were used for the transfer learning.
-This data set was enlarged by data augmentation preformed during the fine tuning process of melon fruit detector.
+This data set was enlarged by data augmentation performed during the fine tuning process of melon fruit detector.
 The detection process achieved an average precision score of 0.92 with a F1-score more than 0.9 in a variety of agriculture environments.
 For each detected melon, feature extraction was applied by using the Chan Vese active contour algorithm and PCA ellipse fitting method.
-By using the same regression that were used at the first method, we estimate each melon weight.
+By using the same regression that was used in the first method, the weight of each melon was estimated.

 The system results for estimating the weight of a single melon measured by the mean absolute percentage error index achieved 16 percent.
 Analysis revealed that this can be decreased to 12 percent error with more accurate geometrical feature extraction.
 Overall yield estimation derived by summarizing the weights of all melons in the field and resulted in only 3 percent underestimation from total actual yield.

 3.3 Result comparison between the two methods

 Both models were based on same main three stages.
-However, the methods that were implemented for each of them were different and as result the performance were not the same.
-The second system outperform over the first system in every aspect, as a result close most of the gaps that have been identified during the first system analysis.
-This was reflected in the first stage were the performance of the melon detection and localization yield better result, the RetinaNet together with NMS reached 10 percent better result in terms of average precision then the Viola-Jones and CNN configuration.
+However, performance results were different since they included different methods.
+The second system outperformed over the first system in every aspect, closing most of the gaps that were identified during the first system analysis.
+This was reflected in the first stage where the performance of the melon detection and localization yielded better result.
+The RetinaNet together with NMS reached 10% better results in terms of average precision as compared to the Viola-Jones and CNN configuration.
 A better localization allows to perform more accurate feature extraction using the Chan Vese active contour algorithm and PCA ellipse.
-Resulting in a better yield estimation result for the all crop.
+This results in a better yield estimation result for the all crop.

-4. Estimating melon Yield by machine vision processing
+4. Estimating melon yield by machine vision processing

 Submitted to: Precision agriculture

-Autor's:, A. Dashuta, A. Kalantar, Y. Edan, A. Dafna, A. Gur, I. Klapp
+Author's:, A. Dashuta, A. Kalantar, Y. Edan, A. Dafna, A. Gur, I. Klapp

 Estimating open-field melon yield by machine-vision processing of UAV images